 The trend is clear.
-A 2017 Mahlab report found 89 percent of general counsel say their senior executive leaders see them as ‘trusted advisors’.
+A 2017 Mahlab report found 89 percent of in house general counsel say their senior executive leaders see them as ‘trusted advisors’.

 As management asks general counsel to safeguard bottom lines while managing external spend, many chief legal officers now balance roles that include C-suite advisor, governance participant, independent boardroom counsellor, and risk and issues manager.